 - Movies, television shows, or sports matches

-- Music you do not own or do not have the rights to share
+- The music you do not own or do not have the right to share

 How Do DMCA Strikes Work?

 A DMCA strike is a penalty system used by online services, such as Youtube and Twitch, against violators of copyrights.
 Violators will not be banned on their first violation, Twitch for example allows 3 strikes, though if you have received a DMCA strike you must go through the process of taking down the content that has been flagged.

 ‘But what about fair use?’
 What about it?
 For those of you who are not aware, fair use is your defense if the content you have used is for a limited time and used in a ‘transformative’ way, such as a spoof or parody.